weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 ### Tunable read consistency

-Read operations are GET queries to data objects in Weaviate.
-Like write, read consistency is tunable, to `ONE`, `QUORUM` or `ALL` (default).
+Read operations are GET requests to data objects in Weaviate.
+Like write, read consistency is tunable, to `ONE`, `QUORUM` (default) or `ALL`.

 :::note
 Prior to `v1.18`, read consistency was tunable only for requests that [obtained an object by id](../../api/rest/objects.md#get-a-data-object), and all other read requests had a consistency of `ALL`.